How Many Petals Does a Rose Have?

 Thanks to the vibrant rays of equatorial sunshine that they enjoy year-round, these blooms are more voluminous and petal-plentiful than your average market roses.
 And thanks to the innovative preservation methods we’ve developed over the years, they will still last for a full year given the proper maintenance.

-Stunning Arrangements That Will Last
+Enduring Beauty: Arrangements That Last

 Celebrate the richness and redness of each petal with our resplendent Le Mini Round, one of the best-selling pieces out of all our special collections.
 This arrangement showcases a singular, radiant Eternity Rose ensconced within one of our novel Parisian hatbox-inspired vessels.
 Not only does this classic piece personify elegance itself, but it also carries the same rich fragrance we expect out of a rose.